riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-12-10_330_PM.md

 date: 2025-12-10
 ---
 #### Meeting Info
-* **Meeting Type:** City Council meeting
+**Meeting Type:** City Council Meeting
-* **Date/Time:** 2025-12-10, 3:30 PM
+**Date/Time:** December 10th, 2025 at 3:30 PM
-* **Purpose:** Regular council meeting to discuss various city-related matters
+**Context:** The meeting covers various resolutions and ordinances related to the city's operations, policies, and finances.

 #### Summary

-The meeting began with a discussion on the recent events at Rose Street and the role of the St. Paul Police Department in responding to the situation.
-Council Member Coleman introduced a resolution committing the council to investigate and address the actions of the police department, including the use of force and the separation ordinance.
+The meeting began with a resolution (25-1914) committing the council to investigating the St. Paul Police Department's conduct on November 25th, where ICE agents were present in the city.
+Council Member Coleman introduced the resolution, which was met with support from several council members.
+The resolution aims to ensure accountability and reform within the police department.

-Council Vice President Kim expressed gratitude for the resolution but noted that more needs to be done, including creating a public forum for community members to share their experiences.
-She also emphasized the importance of accountability and transparency in addressing the issues at hand.
+Council Vice President Kim echoed the concerns about the police department's actions and emphasized the importance of transparency and community engagement.
+She also highlighted the need for a public forum where community members can share their experiences and concerns.

-Other council members echoed similar sentiments, expressing their commitment to supporting the community and ensuring accountability within the police department.

-The meeting then moved on to discuss various legislative agenda items, including a presentation by Eric Peterson from the Intergovernmental Relations Office.
-The discussion covered topics such as budget targets, debt service, and upcoming elections.
+The second half of the meeting focused on legislative priorities, including the city's 2026 agenda.
+Staff presented an update on the current budget surplus and forecasted shortfall in fiscal years 2029.
+The council discussed various topics related to legislation, including the debt service requirement and the need for a supplemental budget or new spending adjustments.

-The council also approved several ordinances, including one related to structured quarterly reporting requirements for personnel vacancies and overtime utilization.
+The meeting also included several ordinance introductions, including one related to structured quarterly reporting requirements for personnel vacancies and overtime utilization.
+Another ordinance aimed to improve the Planning Commission process by reducing its size from 21 to 7 members and streamlining its organization.

-A public hearing was held on the Ivy Birmingham residential mill and overlay project, with no comments from the audience.
-Similar hearings were held for commending spending and financing plans for various city departments and authorizing the police department to amend the 2025 police department grant fund.

-Council Member Yang expressed disappointment in the council's handling of community members' requests to speak at the podium, suggesting that a public comment section be added to future meetings.
-Vice President Kim acknowledged this suggestion and committed to working on organizing a community meeting to discuss the issues at hand.

-The meeting concluded with various council members sharing good news and events happening in their wards or within the city.

-The major decisions made during this meeting include:

-* Approving the resolution committing the council to investigate and address the actions of the police department
-* Discussing and approving legislative agenda items related to budget targets, debt service, and upcoming elections
-* Approving ordinances related to structured quarterly reporting requirements for personnel vacancies and overtime utilization
+Finally, the council heard public hearings on various resolutions, including those related to mill and overlay projects, police department grants, and fire department financing plans.
+Council Member Yang expressed disappointment with the lack of community input during the meeting but announced two community events happening soon: a community dinner event at Hazel Park Recreation Center and a Stories of Abundance event at Sunray Library.

+The council members also shared good news and upcoming events, including the Rice-Lepander Alliance's winter warm-up, Highland Community Center's holiday event, and the St. Paul Public Library's Stories of Abundance event.
+The meeting concluded with a discussion about having a public conversation about what occurred on Rose Street, which Council President Aker promised to facilitate in a transparent, equitable, and productive manner.